dnvrc/pegasus/README.md

 # Introduction

-The pegasus platform is used for complete crypto-currency analysis.
+The pegasus platform is used for price correlation on crypto-currency coins and tokens.